9001/copyparty/README.md

   * the up2k.db is always excluded
 * `zip_crc` will take longer to download since the server has to read each file twice
   * please let me know if you find a program old enough to actually need this

+## uploading

+two upload methods are available in the html client:
+* 🎈 bup, the basic uploader, supports almost every browser since netscape 4.0
+* 🚀 up2k, the fancy one

+up2k has several advantages:
+* you can drop folders into the browser (files are added recursively)
+* files are processed in chunks, and each chunk is checksummed
+  * uploads resume if they are interrupted (for example by a reboot)
+  * server detects any corruption; the client reuploads affected chunks
+  * the client doesn't upload anything that already exists on the server
+* the last-modified timestamp of the file is preserved

+see [up2k](#up2k) for details on how it works

+since up2k has to read the file twice, bup can be up to 2x faster if your internet connection is faster than the read-speed of your HDD

+up2k has saved a few uploads from becoming corrupted in-transfer already; caughtn android phone on wifi redhanded in wireshark with a bitflip, however bup with https would *probably* have noticed as well thanks to tls also functioning as an integrity check

+the up2k UI is the epitome of polished inutitive experiences:
+* "parallel uploads" specifies how many chunks to upload at the same time
+* [🏃] analysis of other files should continue while one is uploading
+* [💭] ask for confirmation before files are added to the list
+* [💤] sync uploading between other copyparty tabs so only one is active
+* [🔎] switch between upload and file-search mode

+and then theres the tabs below it,
+* [ok] is uploads which completed successfully
+* [ng] is the uploads which failed / got rejected (already exists, ...)
+* [done] shows a combined list of [ok] and [ng], chronological order
+* [busy] files which are currently hashing, pending-upload, or uploading
+  * plus up to 3 entries from [done] and [que] for context
+* [que] is all the files that are still queued

+file search mode checksums each file and checks if they exist; files go into [ok] if they exist (and you get a link to where it is), otherwise they land in [ng]
+* the main reason filesearch is combined with the uploader is cause the code was too spaghetti to separate it out somewhere else

+adding the same file multiple times is NG, so if you first search for a file and then decide to upload it, you have to click the [cleanup] button to discard [done] files

+## other tricks

+* you can link a particular timestamp in an audio file by adding it to the URL, such as `&20` / `&20s` / `&1m20` / `&t=1:20` after the `.../#af-c8960dab`

 # searching